 3. Bring the last corner up, and fold it over the others so it is right-side out.

 4. Lay the folded sheet on a flat surface and straighten it into the shape shown.

 5. Fold the two edges in so all the elastic is hidden.

 7. Continue folding until the rectangle is the size you want it to be.

 More Ways to Organize Linens

 There's something incredibly satisfying about opening up the linen closet to see not unholy chaos but color-coded bundles neatly tied in a bow.
-To keep bed linens organized, fold each set -- pillowcases, top and fitted sheets -- and wrap with a 1 1/2-yard square of fabric inspired by Japanese furoshiki.
+To keep bed linens organized, fold each set-pillowcases and both top and fitted sheets-and wrap with a 1 1/2-yard square of fabric inspired by Japanese furoshiki.
 Then, using like colors, coordinate the sets by room or by sheet size, and shelve them together.
 This method makes finding the linen set you need a snap.

 How to Tidy Up a Linen Closet